 Beginning with the graduating class of 2012, The Andy Fund has paid the fee for recent Northeastern graduates to take the written portion of the National Certification Exam offered by the Registry of Interpreters for the Deaf.
 This two-part exam is a requirement for those seeking to become certified ASL Interpreters.

 Thanks to your selfless contribution, it is now possible for Andy’s peers and future students to take this portion of the exam free of charge, greatly reducing the barrier for motivated novice ASL interpreters to enter the profession.
 Our hope is that this annual program will preserve within these communities the energetic and kind spirit that Andy possessed.

 Andy’s loss was truly tragic.
 However, we believe that by growing The Andy Fund and developing programs that help support all of our alumni, Andy will have an impact on the field and will continue to live on through those programs and through the good work of his fellow alums.

-In order to sustain The Andy Fund we have initiated a “Work an Hour for Andy” campaign.
-Every year on the anniversary of Andy’s passing, November 14, we ask that Northeastern alumni and those interested in supporting the ASL Program donate at least the equivalent of one hour’s income.
-All donations are tax deductible.
+In order to sustain The Andy Fund, we have initiated a “Work an Hour for Andy” campaign.
+Every year on the anniversary of Andy’s passing, November 14, we ask that Northeastern alumni and those interested in supporting the Program donate at least the equivalent of one hour’s income.
+All donations are tax-deductible.

-Checks can be made payable to “The Andy Fund” and sent to the ASL Program office at:
+Checks can be made payable to “The Andy Fund” and sent to the ASL & Interpreting Education Program office at:

 The Andy Fund